 Job category/type Research

-This is a maternity position available until 24 November 2020.
+This is a fixed term position available until 28 February 2022

 The successful candidate must have:

-* Have or be about to about a relevant PhD in epidemiology, statistics, bioinformatics or related field.
+- Hold or be about to obtain a PhD in Molecular Biology, Biochemistry or Physiology.

 - Have undertaken FELASA or equivalent NI/UK Home Office-certified training in in vivo models.